awaregroup/IIALab/labs/Lab04.md

    alert
 FROM
    temperature TIMESTAMP BY timeCreated
-GROUP BY TumblingWindow(second,30)
+GROUP BY TumblingWindow(second, 30)
-HAVING Avg(machine.temperature) > 24
+HAVING Avg(machine.temperature) > 26
 ```

 Stream Analytics can be used to enable complex logic on streams of data.
-This query is enabling our device to send a 'reset' message when the average temperature exceeds 24 degrees over 30 seconds.
+This query is enabling our device to send a '**reset**' message when the average temperature exceeds 26 degrees over 30 seconds.

 3. Click **Save query**